-Performance outcomes Acceptable outcomes Tenormance outcomes AO2.3 Development keeps sight lines of any aids to navigation which cross the land clear of obstructions.
-Note: Where development has the potential to obstruct the line of sight to aids to navigation or interfere with the functioning of aids to navigation, an aid to navigation management plan is required.
+Performance outcomes Acceptable outcomes AO2.3 Development keeps sight lines of any aids to navigation which cross the land clear of obstructions.
+Note: Where development has the potential to obstruct the line of sight to aids to navigation or interfere with the functioning of aids to navigation , an aid to navigation management plan is required.
 AND AO2.4 Development ensures ongoing access to aids to navigation for maintenance purposes.
-AND Protection of navigable waterways AO2.5 Development does not result in electrical or electro-magnetic emissions which may impede the operation of aids to navigation.
-Protection of navigable waterways AO2 4 Dayslanmont analysis and sandy and sandy PO3 Development does not impede the safe movement of vessels in a navigable waterway .
+AND AO2.5 Development does not result in electrical or electro-magnetic emissions which may impede the operation of aids to navigation .
+Protection of navigable waterways PO3 Development does not impede the safe A02 1 Development ensures nevigeble waterwave movement of vessels in a navigable waterway .
 AO3.1 Development ensures navigable waterways are open to vessel traffic at all times.
-AND AO3.2 Development, including structures and any vessel berthed at the structures: 1. does not encroach into, pass over or under a navigation corridor; or 2. is not located in a high risk maritime development zone.
-Note: Navigation corridor and high risk maritime development zone layers are currently unavailable for Gold Coast waters.
+AND AO3.2 Development, including structures and any vessel berthed at the structures: 1. does not encroach into, pass over or under a navigation corridor; or 2. is not located in a high-risk maritime development zone.
+Note: Navigation corridor and high-risk maritime development zone layers are currently unavailable for Gold Coast waters.
 AND AO3.3 Development does not limit either the depth of a navigable waterway or the size of vessels which can safely navigate the waterway.
 Note: Where development proposes to temporarily or permanently limit the depth of a navigable waterway or the size of vessels which can navigate a waterway, it is recommended that a vessel traffic management plan be provided.
 It is also recommended a marine execution plan be submitted to the regional harbour master 30 days prior to the commencement of works.
 AND AO3.4 Development involving the demolition of structures in a navigable waterway , including piling, ensures the entire structure is removed.
-AND AO3.5 Structures, including all freestanding piles, must be appropriately lit and clearly visible to approaching vessels, and reflective tape must be
+AND

-Performance outcomes Acceptable outcomes fitted to all structures to enhance visibility during the hours of darkness.
+Performance outcomes Acceptable outcomes AO3.5 Structures, including all freestanding piles, must be appropriately lit and clearly visible to approaching vessels, and reflective tape must be fitted to all structures to enhance visibility during the hours of darkness.
 Note: Where necessary, the regional harbour master may require the installation of aids to navigation on structures.